arachnocid/ObjectImpactFramework/README.md

   - `"SpawnLeveledItem"`: Spawns random leveled items based on the player's level.
   - `"SwapItem"`: Replaces the object with another.
   - `"SwapLeveledItem"`: Replaces the object with random leveled one based on the player's level.
-  - `"SpawnSpell"`: Casts spells (the one who activated/hit becomes a target).
+  - `"SpawnSpell"`: Casts spells on nearby actors.
-  - `"SpawnLeveledSpell"`: Casts random leveled spells based on the player's level.
+  - `"SpawnLeveledSpell"`: Casts random leveled spells based on the player's level on nearby actors.
   - `"SpawnSpellOnItem"`: Casts spells on the target object.
   - `"SpawnLeveledSpellOnItem"`: Casts random leveled spells on the target object based on the player's level.
   - `"SpawnActor"`: Spawns actors.